iandunn/WordPress-Functionality-Plugin-Skeleton/README.md

 	* If patch is applied, set constant
 	* Until then, call $wp_hasher = new PasswordHash( 10, false ); before WP does
 		* 10 instead of 8, false to let PHPass use Blowfish or DES
+		* Does increasing # of passes break existing passwords, or does it gracefully upgrade?
 * Configuration management
 	* cron job runs once an hour, make sure all core/plugin/theme settings are what they should be
 	* same reasons as lamp stack config mangement